 - Completion of organic chemistry (CHEM 331, 332, 333, 334) and physical chemistry (CHEM 341, 342, 343)

 Students are also required to complete an ABET-accredited engineering degree before the Bachelor of Arts degree can be awarded by PLU.
-The specific course of study in the final phase of the program at the engineering school will depend on both the school and the subdiscipline.
+The specific course of study in the final phase of the program at the engineering school depends on both the school and the subdiscipline.
 PLU maintains formal arrangements with Columbia University in New York City and with Washington University in St. Louis to facilitate the transfer process into either of those institutions.
 Between Columbia University and Washington University, approximately 20 different engineering subdisciplines are available to Dual-degree students.
-These include the more common subdisciplines (civil, chemical, electrical, mechanical) and others such as operations research, applied mathematics, earth and environmental engineering.
+These include the more common subdisciplines (civil, chemical, electrical, mechanical) and others such as biomedical engineering, applied mathematics, and environmental engineering.
 Details about the additional requirements for transfer to Columbia University and Washington University can be found at those institutions’ websites: undergrad.admissions.columbia.edu/apply/combined-plan and engineering.wustl.edu/prospective-students/dual-degree/Pages/default.aspx.

 For more information, contact the dual-degree program director in the Department of Physics or visit the program website at www.plu.edu/physics/dual-degree/ .